wunnle/wunnle.com/src/posts/cleaner-code-with-redux-toolkit/index.md

 export default loginSlice
 ```

 `createSlice()` accepts a single object with `name`, `initialState` and `reducers` keys.
-We pass it a name and initial state using first two. `reducers` is the equivalent of the switch statement we're using on a traditional reducer.
+We pass it a name and initial state using the first two. `reducers` is the equivalent of the switch statement we're using on a traditional reducer.
 It's an object with keys as action types (more to this later) and values as the reducer logic.

-To pass a slice to combineReducers, we use it's `reducer` property.
+To pass a slice to combineReducers, we use its `reducer` property.

 ```js
 import loginSlice from 'Login/loginSlice'